Welcome to the dismantle. Contest:

 White Supremacy Culture

-Bring your creative voice to this contest!
-Tell us through whatever innovative method reflects your project, and you might win an award for your idea.
-Submissions include essays, poetry, music, art, photography, film, and more!
+Bring your creative voice to this contest, and you might win a $2,000 award for your idea!
+Submissions can include art forms like essays, poetry, music, art, photography, film, etc.

 What is the dismantle.
 Contest?